 Vol. 1.
 This has the very old-fashioned type of intertwined chorus where the

-second and fourth line of each verse are taglines.
-When Eurydice is abducted, it
+second and fourth lines of each verse are taglines.
+When Eurydice, or rather Queen Isabel, is abducted, it

 is reported to King Orfeo that:

 The King of Fairies with his dart,